-Systemd is the new system and service manager for Linux.
-It has become the de facto system management daemon in various Linux distributions in recent years.
+Systemd is a system and service manager for Linux.
+It’s become the de facto system management daemon in various Linux distributions in recent years.
 Systemd was first introduced in Fedora.
-Other distributions like Arch Linux, openSUSE or CoreOS have already made it part of their operating systems.
+Other distributions like Arch Linux, openSUSE, or CoreOS have already made it part of their operating systems.
 Red Hat Enterprise Linux (RHEL) and its downstream distros like CentOS started to use systemd natively from version 7.
-Another major distribution, Ubuntu—which had introduced another service management daemon called Upstart—now ships with systemd from version 15.
+Another major distribution, Ubuntu—which had introduced another service management daemon called Upstart—started shipping with systemd from version 15.04.

 The reason for this wide-scale adoption is the versatility of systemd.
-It manages not only daemons and processes in a Linux system but also various resources like devices, sockets or mount points.
+It manages not only daemons and processes in a Linux system, but also various resources like devices, sockets, and mount points.
 When the system boots, it does not load services sequentially like System V, which saves significant time at startup.
-Services are loaded in parallel, and a service waits till other required resources for it are also activated.
+Services are loaded in parallel, and a service waits until other required resources for it are also activated.

-Systemd is backward compatible with its predecessors like System V init and Upstart.
-That means any service still using older System V init scripts for starting will work under systemd and you can use systemd commands like systemctl to start, stop and check the service’s status.
+Systemd is backward compatible with predecessors like System V init and Upstart.
+That means any service still using older System V init scripts for starting will work under systemd, and you can use systemd commands like systemctl to start, stop, and check the service’s status.
 Another advantage of systemd is its ease of configuration.
 Systemd is controlled by unit files that are declarative in nature and easy to understand.
-This contrasts with System V where the application’s developer had to create complicated shell scripts for starting, stopping or reloading the service.
+This contrasts with System V where the application’s developer had to create complicated shell scripts for starting, stopping, or reloading the service.

-As we will see later, systemd has a sophisticated logging service that can be used instead of the traditional syslog service.
+As we’ll see later, systemd has a sophisticated logging service that can be used instead of the traditional syslog service.
 It can also be used to complement syslog.

-A target unit is a special kind of unit file because it does not represent a single resource; rather, it groups other units to bring the system to a particular state.
+A target unit is a special kind of unit file because it doesn’t represent a single resource; rather, it groups other units to bring the system to a particular state.
 Target units in systemd loosely resemble run levels in System V in the sense that each target unit represents a particular system state.
-For example, the graphical.target unit represents a system that has booted in multi-user, graphical mode, similar to System V’s runlevel5.
-Multi-user.target, on the other hand, is similar to runlevel3 (multi-user, text mode with networking enabled).
-However, targets are also different from run levels because in System V, a Linux box can exist in only one run level at any time.
+For example, the graphical.target unit represents a system that has booted in multi-user, graphical mode, similar to System V’s runlevel 5.
+Multi-user.target, on the other hand, is similar to runlevel 3 (multi-user, text mode with networking enabled).
+However, targets are also different from runlevels because in System V, a Linux box can exist in only one runlevel at any time.
 In systemd, target units are inclusive.
 A target unit can group other target units when it’s coming up—so it’s possible for a system to remain in more than one target.
 Going back to the graphical.target example, when the target comes up, it also activates multi-user.target.

-In traditional Linux, the boot-up phase, different subsystems of the OS or application daemons would log all their message in different text files throughout the system.
-Each system would log its messages with varying level of details.
+In traditional Linux, during the boot-up phase, different subsystems of the OS, or application daemons, would log all their message in different text files throughout the system.
+Each subsystem would log its messages with varying level of details.
 When troubleshooting, an administrator would often have to go through messages from multiple files within different time frames and correlate the entries.
 Journaling takes away this difficulty by recording both OS and application level messages in one place.

 The journal is controlled by the systemd-journald daemon.
-It collects information from different sources and loads the messages in the journal.
+It collects information from different sources and loads the messages into the journal.

 The systemd journal is not a large text file.
 It’s a binary file maintained by the daemon.
-So it can’t be opened with a text editor.
-As we will see later, the location and size of this binary file is controlled by the daemon’s configuration file.
-It does not have to be persistent either: using configuration parameters, an administrator can turn off journaling altogether or keep it in memory so it’s volatile in nature.
+So, it can’t be opened with a text editor.
+As we’ll see later, the location and size of this binary file is controlled by the daemon’s configuration file.
+It doesn’t have to be persistent either; using configuration parameters, an administrator can turn off journaling altogether or keep it in memory so it’s volatile in nature.
 With in-memory journaling, systemd creates its journal files under the /run/log/journal directory.
-The directory is created if it does not exist.
+The directory is created if it doesn’t exist.
 With persistent storage, the journal is created under /var/log/journal directory; again, the directory is created by systemd if needed.
 If this directory is deleted for some reason, systemd-journald will not re-create it automatically; rather, it will write the logs under /run/log/journal in a non-persistent way.
 It will re-create the directory when the daemon is restarted.

 Here is an example of the systemd journal: